bmdearing/aetherItems/README.md

 # aetherItems
-Attempt at a random item generator.
+## My attempt at a random item generator.